SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-3-0.md

 ---
-title: Building the FSA Spartacus Storefront using 2.0 Libraries
+title: Building the FSA Spartacus Storefront using 3.0 Libraries
 ---

-The following instructions describe how to build an FSA storefront application using published FSA Spartacus 2.x libraries.
-If you are building Spartacus from source, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %}).
+The following instructions describe how to build an FSA storefront application using published FSA Spartacus 3.x libraries.
+If you are building Spartacus from the source, see [Contributor Setup]({{ site.baseurl }}{% link _pages/contributing/contributor-setup.md %}).

 ***